 In helping coordinate UNDP’s portfolio of GCF Readiness Programmes globally, Natural Strategies supports countries in the design of national strategies and decision-making procedures related to the GCF, in strengthening stakeholder engagement processes and in preparing pipelines of GCF projects.
 The objective is to enable countries to mobilize GCF funding for high impact projects in the forest, energy and agriculture sectors, in line with their Nationally Determined Contributions (NDCs) and other key national climate strategies and priorities.

-Azerbaijan, Burundi, Central African Republic, Cuba, Dominica, Ecuador, Ghana, Haiti, India, Iraq, Kazakhstan, Lao PDR, Nepal, Nigeria, Palestine, Timor-Leste, Sudan, Uruguay
+Azerbaijan, Burundi, Central African Republic, Cuba, Dominica, Ecuador, Ghana, Haiti, India, Iraq, Kazakhstan, Lao PDR, Nepal, Nigeria, Palestine, Timor-Leste, Uruguay

 2018 - 2019